omdl/omdl.github.com/docs/introduction.md

 While in the conceptual and logical design phase no real implementation was considered, the physical design is the only phase that is directly related to the runtime environment.
-The workspace is created for the runtime, i.e., all abstract definitions of the logical design will be replaced, e.g., with widgets, which are available in the widget repository.
+The workspace is created for the runtime, i.e., all abstract definitions of the logical design will be replaced, e.g., with apps, which are available in the app repository.
 Furthermore, the rules of the physical design are transformed into executable ones; these are based on JavaScript objects which have to be evaluated a suitable platform during runtime.
 All specified elements have to be interprete by the runtime environment.
-Additionally, styling information for the whole workspace and widget specific ones can be set.
+Additionally, styling information for the whole workspace and app specific ones can be set.
 These are split into layout, theme and Cascading Style Sheets (CSS) statements.

 #### Structure of OMDL at the Physical Level